DIDSR/DIDSR-TiGER/Segmentation/README.md

 ![image](https://user-images.githubusercontent.com/68286434/181014748-7d3f4343-689a-43b5-92df-6350f2f03830.png)

+## Data loading

 Loading TCGA images, masks:

-The function "extract_tcga_data.py" loads the TCGA images and masks.
+The function `extract_tcga_data.py` loads the TCGA images and masks.
 Some of the masks in the TCGA dataset are rotated.
 This function automatically corrects for the rotations.
 One example of these rotations is provided here:

 ![image](https://user-images.githubusercontent.com/68286434/181014785-b3061da8-37eb-48f6-917f-43b7f4d0a420.png)